adadaptedinc/adadapted-js-sdk/README.md

 ### onAddToListTriggered()

-This callback callback is triggered when a user clicks an `add to list` ad zone.
+This callback method is triggered when a user clicks an `add to list` ad zone.
 This method receives an `items` list that contains each item the user selected to add to their list.

 If there are any other actions you need to perform when the user adds an ad item to their list, you can do so at this time.